2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 Coin selection works natively with the wallet labels feature.
 This lets you label incoming funds for smoother UTXO management and spending.

-BTCpay Server also supports BIP-329 for label management.
-BIP-329 allows for labels on to; if you transfer from a wallet supporting this particular BIP and set labels, BTCPay Server will recognize these and import them.
+BTCPay Server supports BIP-329 for label management.
+If you transfer from a wallet that supports BIP-329 and have set labels, BTCPay Server will recognize and import them automatically.
 When migrating servers, this information can also be exported and imported into the new environment.

 ### How to Receive

 When clicking on the receive button in BTCPay Server, it generates an unused address that can be used to receive payments.
-Administrators may also generate a new address by generating a new “Invoice.”
+Administrators may also generate a new address by creating a new “Invoice.”

-BTCPay Server will always ask to generate the following available address to avoid address reuse.
+BTCPay Server will always prompt you to generate the following available address to prevent address reuse.
 After clicking “Generate next available BTC Address,” BTCPay Server generated a new address and QR.
 It also allows you to directly set a Label to the address for better management of your addresses.

 ![image](assets/en/17.webp)